BCCIV: Critical

 Media response to BCCIV was generally positive, with many critics focusing their praise on the more focused, collaborative approach to the production of the album compared to that of Afterglow, during which tensions arose between Hughes and Bonamassa.
 Stephen Thomas Erlewine of AllMusic described it as "a sharper full-length album than Afterglow", suggesting that the group's break served to "help focus the band".
 Guitarist magazine noted that "the instinctive results cooked up in [the band's] usual tight window of recording time find them focused on songcraft rather than any extended ego flexing", adding that it "feels more focused than its predecessor".
 Mark Blake of Mojo magazine claimed that "Rather than a summit meeting between gifted but otherwise disconnected musicians, BCCIV sounds like it was created by a real band".

 Reviewing the album for Classic Rock magazine, David Stubbs claimed that "BCCIV thrives on the contrasting creativity of the seasoned, soulful ...
 Hughes and the pyrotechnic, Pageian riffery of co-songwriter Bonamassa".
 Erlewine outlined that "the group has palpable chemistry and ... they're instrumentally in fine fettle here", while Express & Star writer Leigh Sanders called the album "simply brilliant" and claimed that "There is no filler here.
 Each track is engaging and masterful as these super musicians combine to show how rock should be done."
 National Rock Review's Adam Kennedy agreed that "you don't find yourself skipping tracks, there are no fillers, from start to finish you hear a band at the top of their game".
-Blake compared BBC IV favourably to the band's back catalogue, suggesting that it featured "their best music yet".
+Blake compared BCC IV favourably to the band's back catalogue, suggesting that it featured "their best music yet".